What is Zhiyi?

 The three great works and the threefold truth

 The three works the tradition treats as Zhiyi's most significant — the Fǎhuá Xuányì (Profound Meaning of the Lotus Sūtra), the Fǎhuá Wénjù (Words and Phrases of the Lotus Sūtra), and the Móhē Zhǐguān (Great Calming and Insight) — were produced in the last two decades of his life and recorded by his disciple Guanding from oral lectures.
-The first two are doctrinal commentary on the *Lotus Sūtra*; the third is the most ambitious systematic treatment of contemplative practice in the Chinese Buddhist canon, organised so that the same zhǐguān (calming and insight) analysis can be entered at four progressively comprehensive levels — sudden, gradual, varied and indeterminate.
-The doctrinal synthesis Zhiyi articulated rests on two load-bearing schemata.
-The five periods and eight teachings (wǔshí bājiào) arranged the entire Mahāyāna and earlier canon into a graded curriculum in which the Lotus occupies the culminating position and the other sūtras find their proper place as preparations for it — the inclusion-without-flattening move that allowed the school to inherit the entirety of the textual tradition without surrendering a centre.
-The threefold truth — that any phenomenon is simultaneously empty of intrinsic existence, conventionally and provisionally real, and held together in the middle that neither one-sided characterisation exhausts — was Zhiyi's reading of Nāgārjuna's Madhyamaka through the Lotus-grounded *one-vehicle* doctrine, and became the working philosophical framework of the school.
-The zhǐguān pairing itself was Zhiyi's Chinese rendering of the [śamatha](lexicon:samatha)–[vipaśyanā](lexicon:vipassana) coupling the older Buddhist contemplative literature had described as the two wings of meditation; the Móhē Zhǐguān expanded the pairing into a graded curriculum of obstacles and corrective practices that became the operative meditation manual of subsequent East Asian Mahāyāna.
+The first two are doctrinal commentary on the *Lotus Sūtra*.
+The third, the Móhē Zhǐguān, is the most ambitious systematic treatment of contemplative practice in the Chinese Buddhist canon.
+It organises the zhǐguān (calming and insight) analysis into four progressively comprehensive levels: sudden, gradual, varied, and indeterminate.
+Zhiyi's synthesis rests on two load-bearing schemata.
+The five periods and eight teachings (wǔshí bājiào) arranged the entire Mahāyāna and earlier canon into a graded curriculum with the Lotus at the culminating position and other sūtras as preparations for it.
+This allowed the school to inherit the whole textual tradition without surrendering a centre.
+The threefold truth holds that any phenomenon is simultaneously empty of intrinsic existence, conventionally real, and held in a middle that neither one-sided characterisation exhausts.
+Zhiyi developed this as a reading of Nāgārjuna's Madhyamaka through the Lotus-grounded *one-vehicle* doctrine.
+It became the working philosophical framework of the school.
+The zhǐguān pairing was Zhiyi's Chinese rendering of the [śamatha](lexicon:samatha)–[vipaśyanā](lexicon:vipassana) coupling the older Buddhist literature had described as the two wings of meditation.
+The Móhē Zhǐguān expanded it into a graded curriculum of obstacles and corrective practices, becoming the operative meditation manual of subsequent East Asian Mahāyāna.

 Where the lineage shows in the index

-Zhiyi's own works are not directly indexed — the Chinese-language Tiantai corpus reaches contemporary readers only through specialist scholarly translations, principally Paul Swanson's multi-volume rendering of the Móhē Zhǐguān, which the index does not currently carry.
+Zhiyi's own works are not directly indexed.
+The Chinese-language Tiantai corpus reaches contemporary readers only through specialist scholarly translations, principally Paul Swanson's multi-volume rendering of the Móhē Zhǐguān, which the index does not currently carry.
 The downstream weight of his synthesis shows in three registers.
-Junjirō Takakusu's *The Essentials of Buddhist Philosophy* is the principal twentieth-century Anglophone survey of the East Asian doctrinal schools and devotes its longest single chapter to Tiantai and Nichiren — the two traditions for which the Lotus is the operative scripture — with extended exposition of the threefold-truth analysis and the zhǐguān curriculum. *The Awakening of Faith in the Mahāyāna*, the sixth-century Chinese text the index carries in the Hakeda translation, is the post-Zhiyi East Asian treatise most responsible for transmitting the tathāgatagarbha reading that Tendai inherited from Tiantai into the Chan, Zen and Korean Sŏn lineages — the doctrinal current Zhiyi's synthesis prepared.
+Junjirō Takakusu's *The Essentials of Buddhist Philosophy* is the principal twentieth-century Anglophone survey of the East Asian doctrinal schools.
+It devotes its longest single chapter to Tiantai and Nichiren (the two traditions for which the Lotus is the operative scripture), with extended exposition of the threefold-truth analysis and the zhǐguān curriculum. *The Awakening of Faith in the Mahāyāna* is the post-Zhiyi East Asian treatise most responsible for transmitting the tathāgatagarbha reading that Tendai inherited from Tiantai into the Chan, Zen and Korean Sŏn lineages.
+That doctrinal current was the one Zhiyi's synthesis prepared.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness is the closest direct contemporary exposition: TNH was ordained in a Vietnamese Thiền lineage that descends in part from Tiantai, and his presentation of the three doors of liberation extends the Lotus-grounded reading of emptiness into plain English without the technical commentarial apparatus.
-His talk on how true Buddhist instruction takes us directly to ultimate truth is the more compressed statement of the one-vehicle claim — different teachings, one underlying recognition — in TNH's late vocabulary.
+His talk on how true Buddhist instruction takes us directly to ultimate truth is the more compressed statement of the one-vehicle claim.
 The Plum Village reflection by Br.
 Troi Duc Niem is the same lineage in pastoral voice.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion operate inside the Tibetan inheritance the Lotus did not directly shape, but the bodhicitta-as-actual-structure orientation Chödrön extends is structurally the same recognition the *ekayāna* doctrine carries in a different vocabulary.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion operate inside the Tibetan inheritance the Lotus did not directly shape.
+The bodhicitta-as-actual-structure orientation Chödrön extends is structurally the same recognition the *ekayāna* doctrine carries, in a different vocabulary.

 What he isn't